Five Essential Forklift Safety Tips

 Floor marking can create aisles, improve workflow, and warn of hazards where forklifts might be present.

-Here are a few ways floor marking can help:
+Here are a few ways that floor marking can help:

 - Use floor signs to create traffic controls: Clear, easy-to-read floor signs warn drivers of speed limits, inform pedestrians of nearby forklifts, notify workers when pedestrians or forklifts aren’t allowed in an aisle, establish right-of-ways at intersections, and more.

-- Reroute pedestrians: Thoughtful floor marking may keep employees away from forklifts and moving loads altogether.
+- Reroute pedestrians: Thoughtful floor marking may keep employees away from forklifts and moving loads.